configcat/docs/website/docs/sdk-reference/ruby.md

 ```

 ## Logging
 In the *ConfigCat SDK* there is a default logger writes logs to the standard output.
-The following example shows how to set up the *Log Level* of the default logger.
+The following example shows how to set the *Log Level* of the default logger.

 ```ruby
 ConfigCat.logger.level = Logger::INFO